dudiq/jr/docs/structure.md

 ####app/styles:
 >styles:
-> all core styles defined in `jr/` folder, usually with `jr-` prefix. all other files are yours. please put your page styles into `styles/pages` folder, for correctly separate they.
+> all core styles defined in `jr/` folder, usually with `jr-` prefix. all other files are yours. please put your PAGE styles into `styles/pages` folder, for correctly separate they.

 #Js structure